bampakoa/ngx-electronify/packages/core/projects/electron/README.md

 > Angular library that provides integration of the Electron API into an Angular application

-The library was built as a replacement of [ngx-electron](https://github.com/ThorstenHans/ngx-electron), which is not currenty under development.
+The library was built as a replacement of [ngx-electron](https://github.com/ThorstenHans/ngx-electron), which is not currently under development.

 ### 🏠 [Homepage](https://github.com/bampakoa/ngx-electronify/packages/core/projects/electron)